gordievvlad/Practice/Documentation/Software Requirements Specification.md

 The list displays the following columns:
 * Products - name of the products;
 * Nubmer of products - products not distributed to warehouses;
-* Unit of measurement - in what value is our product measured
+* Unit of measurement - in what value is our product measured;
-* Unit price $ - price per product
+* Unit price $ - price per product;
-* Price $ - price for all products
+* Price $ - price for all products;
-* Clients - organizations that have provided products for storage
+* Clients - organizations that have provided products for storage;
-* Product photo - photos of our product
+* Product photo - photos of our product.
 ### 1.2 Arrange the delivery of the goods

 <b>Main scenario</b>: